 The Rev. John Albert Williams, editor of The Monitor newspaper, led much of the charge against the film.
 Using his paper, The Monitor asked if “Our Omaha Friends” would help prevent “Dixon’s Photo Play” from showing in the city and called for a meeting the next Sunday at Grove Methodist Church.
 “All fair-minded, justice loving people of the city” were called to “sustain us in this protest.”
 Williams quoted the author of the movie as saying,

-“One purpose of the play is to create the feeling of abhorrence in white people, especially in white women against Colored men.”
+“One purpose of the play is to create the feeling of abhorrence in white people, especially in white women against Colored men.”—Rev. John Albert Williams quoting Thomas Dixon Jr (1864-1946), the avowed racist author of the original story behind The Birth of a Nation.

 The Second Recorded Racist Lynching in Omaha